PaperBleach AI Review 2026: Pricing, Features, Test Results, and Verdict

 Here is the breakdown of what you actually get inside the dashboard:

 ● Three Humanization Modes: You can toggle between Quality, Balance, and Extreme.
 This gives you some control over how aggressively the AI rewrites your text.
-'Quality' tries to keep the meaning, while 'Extreme' goes rogue to break patterns.
+"Quality" aims to preserve more of the original meaning, while "Extreme" makes heavier changes that can noticeably alter tone and phrasing.

-● Built-in (But Separate) AI Detector: They have a detector, but here is the annoyance: it's not integrated into the results box.
+●Built-in (But Separate) AI Detector: They have a detector, but here is the annoyance: it's not integrated into the results box.
 You have to copy your result, navigate to the detector page, and paste it there.
 It works, but it doubles your clicks.
+That makes the overall review process feel more fragmented than tools that let you rewrite and evaluate in one workflow.

 ● Speedy Generation: One credit where it's due—the tool is fast.
 You aren't waiting around for minutes; the output is generated almost instantly.